cucumber/cucumber-eclipse/README.md

 An Eclipse plugin for [Cucumber Version 7](https://cucumber.io/).

+**🚀Turbocharge Your Testing: Eclipse + Cucumber = Sweet Automation!💻**

+_Where sleek plugin meets seamless BDD workflow_

+**🎯 Key Features That Make Devs Fall in Love:**
+- ⚡️ One-Click Gherkin Execution: Run feature files instantly—no more command-line gymnastics.
+- 🧠 Smart Step Matching: Auto-link steps to definitions like magic.
+Zero guesswork, full precision.
+- 🚀 Auto-suggestions: Context-Aware Autocomplete - Speeds up typing, cuts down typos, feels like IDE sorcery.
+- 🗂️ Step definition navigation: Jump between features and step definitions like a time traveler.
+- 🎨 I18n Syntax Highlighting: Make your tests shine with vibrant visual feedback.
+- 🛠️ Cucumber Console Output Panel: See clear results and trace bugs in a heartbeat.

+🧠 Whether you're a QA rockstar or a developer who loves clean code, this plugin brings clarity, speed, and cucumber-fresh productivity to your workflow.

+🌱 Grow your features.
+Nurture your steps.
+Reap reliable results.

+🎉 Elevate Testing.
+Empower Teams.
+Embrace Cucumber.

 ## Install the Plugin

 You can install the latest release using the follwoing update site in Eclipse: